ree2raz/ree2raz/README.md

 ### Full-Stack Software Engineer

-> I enjoy doing hard things and building solutions that **have to work** in real-time.
+> I enjoy tackling hard problems and building solutions that **have to work** in real-time.